 Water-soluble vitamins, on the other hand, tend more toward the deficiency side, since they can't be effectively stored.
 So remember to drink your O.J. and eat your B-heavy fish, poultry, eggs or fortified bread.
 You'll run out of energy (among other things) without it.

-For more information on vitamin absorption and related topics, look over the links on the next page.
+For more information on vitamin absorption and related topics, look over the links below.